Non-pharmacological treatment options

 As a health professional, you can obtain advice about the availability of these activities and training sessions for your patients and their families and carers at DBMAS.

-Dementia support groups - can help people to develop useful, supportive networks and realise the full extent of potential support services if or when required.
-There are many Dementia Australia carer support groups available for assistance.
+Dementia support groups can help people to develop useful, supportive networks and realise the full extent of potential support services if or when required.

-Montessori activities - focuses on supporting the independence of people with memory loss through meaningful activities, roles and environmental cueing.
+Montessori activities focuses on supporting the independence of people with memory loss through meaningful activities, roles and environmental cueing.
+See our Library Guide to Montessori activities.

 Memory training and using external memory aids can assist a person in the early stages of dementia to maximise their cognitive functioning and independence.

-Alternative therapies - light massage and aromatherapy, music and dance therapy, animal assisted therapy, multi-sensory therapy.
+Alternative therapies like light massage and aromatherapy, music and dance therapy, animal assisted therapy, multi-sensory therapy.

 Work with the carer and draw on their expertise and insight